oyaa48/mangrove/README.md

 - Custom UEFI bootloader
 - Monolithic kernel
 - POSIX-compatible userland
-- Terminal-first interface
+- Desktop environment
-- Built-in pane management
-- Native mail client
-- Native Matrix client
 - Media playback
 - Basic web browsing
-- Self-hosting

 ## Current status

 Mangrove is in active development.

-The kernel successfully boots and clears the screen to black via the GOP framebuffer.
+The project is currently focused on building the core kernel infrastructure before moving on to process management, filesystems, and the graphical desktop.